sakshishruti/On-the-way-to-Sun/README.md

 ## Our Product :

 (abstract add here) -->
+##Abstract:
+Our team developed a website that provides insightful information about the Parker Solar Probe and its journey to make observations of the outer corona of the Sun.
+The website provides a user friendly experience to enable people to easily access information and learn more about the only object to ever "touch" the Sun.
+The website also depicts seven different videos all made by our team that aim to graphically illustrate the various events surrounding the journey of the Probe.

 ## Have Fun with our Product :
 Website Link : Click Here